 Stephanie Minasian-Koncewicz

-American Home Shield is our choice for the best home warranty company in Florida, offering rare coverage for preexisting conditions—a benefit for homeowners with aging air conditioning (AC) systems.
-Choice Home Warranty is another strong contender, delivering comprehensive system and appliance coverage at a budget-friendly price.
+American Home Shield is our pick for the best home warranty company in Florida.
+The company offers rare coverage for preexisting conditions, a benefit if you have older or damaged systems or appliances.
+Choice Home Warranty is another strong option, providing combined system and appliance coverage for under $70 per month.

 Top Home Warranty Companies in Florida